Get in touch…

 In March and April 2007, I joined 50 other youth activists in the Soulforce Equality Ride.
 I also worked as an organizer for the 2006 Right to Serve Campaign on “Don’t Ask, Don’t Tell” and the 2007 Right to Marry Campaign in New York state.

 Currently, I work as the communications director for Charlotte Pride, a local LGBTQ non-profit community organization, which presents Charlotte’s annual LGBTQ Pride festival and parade, as well as several other events, activities and programs throughout the year.
 I had previously served as a volunteer and board member with Charlotte Pride since 2008.
 I transitioned from my board role to a part-time staff role in November 2017.

-In February 2017, the Charlotte City Council appointed me to serve on the Charlotte-Mecklenburg Community Relations Committee.
-I also serve as a board member of MeckPAC, the Mecklenburg County LGBTQ Political Action Committee.
+Beginning in February 2017, the Charlotte City Council appointed me to serve on the Charlotte-Mecklenburg Community Relations Committee; I served there for one year.

-Outside of work and other community involvement, I am an active member of St. John’s Baptist Church.
+Outside of work and other community involvement, I am an active member of my faith community, St. John’s Baptist Church.